wp-plugins/always-edit-in-html/readme.txt

 = 1.3 =
 * Fixed the bug that opened the window in Visual mode even though the tab was missing - doh!

+= 1.3 =
+* Checked compatibility with 3.9 RC1

+= 1.4 =
+* Checks to make sure we're in the backend Dashboard
+* Checks to make sure the global $post is set
+* Checked compatibility with 3.9.1